kfrlib/kfr/docs/docs/basics.md

 #### Alignment

 For SIMD operations to be effective, data should be aligned to 16, 32 or 64 bytes boundary.
-Default STL allocator cannot provide such alignment, so holding data in `std::vector<T>` with defalt allocator may be suboptimal.
+Default STL allocator cannot provide such alignment, so holding data in `std::vector<T>` with default allocator may be suboptimal.

 KFR has its own STL-compatible allocator `kfr::data_allocator` that aligns memory to 64-bytes boundary.
 Using it with STL containers may increase performance.

 !!! note
     Define `KFR_USE_STD_ALLOCATION` macro to make `data_allocator` an alias for `std::allocator`.
 This makes `univector`s interchangeable with `std::vector`s

+!!! warning
+    Alignment is only guaranteed for memory **allocated** by a container.
+It is **not** guaranteed when a container wraps an external pointer (e.g. `univector<T, 0>`, `tensor` constructed from `T*`, `audio_data` constructed from external buffers) or when you obtain a subrange via `slice`/`truncate`/`operator()`.
+In those cases KFR will still work correctly, but unaligned loads/stores may be emitted, which can be slower on some targets.

 #### Passing 1D data to KFR functions